 As previously disclosed, on March 11, 2019, the Company acquired, through our majority-owned subsidiary, EOW, from the Company’s largest shareholder, C2M, certain rights to a 50.1% limited liability membership interest in certain farm leases and operations in Oregon in order to enter into the business of hemp farming for the 2019 grow season.
 During May 2019, the Company appointed Emiliano Aloi, the President of the Company, to the additional position of co-manager of EOW.
-The Company currently is farming approximately 200 acres of hemp for harvest and production during 2019.
+The Company farmed approximately 200 acres of hemp for harvest and production during 2019.

 On July 31, 2019, the Company finalized and entered into a Management and Services Agreement in order to provide the Company project management and various other benefits associated with the farming rights, operations and opportunities with C2M, including assignment by C2M of C2M’s agreements and rights to acquire approximately 200 acres of hemp farming.
 Under the terms of the MSA, C2M agreed to provide further access to the opportunities and know-how of C2M, consented to the appointment of Emiliano Aloi, a seasoned hemp veteran previously an advisor and currently the Company’s President, and to provide the Company and EOW additional services consisting of, among other things: